-Feedback summarised from the 2019 Community Satisfaction Survey results, annual reviews of Council's strategic plans, the Neighbourhood Renewal Program and the Community Engagement Strategy.
+Feedback summarised from the 2019 Community Satisfaction the Neighbourhood Renewal Program and the Community Engagement Strategy.

 ENGAGEMENT ACTIVITIES

 Council will build on what we have previously heard and facilitate opportunities to better understand community aspirations through a comprehensive engagement plan we will undertake from early 2020.
 The Plan could utilise the below engagement activities and IAP2 levels of participation to listen to our community groups, including our underrepresented communities.
 Some engagement techniques will be more suitable than others to connect with different groups in our community; exhibition feedback will inform how we reach out and listen to everyone.